dsmurrell/autobazaar/README.md

 A tool to install the OpenBazaar Server in the cloud ([Digital Ocean](https://m.do.co/c/ae523dc7d5e4) for starters).
 This tool lets you bypass the installation tedium and allows you to run a number of permanently online stores on Digital Ocean's cheapest droplet at $5 a month.
 The installation process should take somewhere between 8 and 11 minutes.
 The tool creates the droplet for you, logs on and installs and runs the OpenBazaar servers.
 It also creates upstart scripts which will lauch the servers if your computer reboots or your servers crash for whatever reason.

+Right now there is a bug which prevents you from switching between multiple OpenBazaar servers running on the same machine so the number of stores this tool creates is set to a default of 1 until this bug is resolved.

 *authored by* Daniel Murrell of [duosear.ch](https://duosear.ch)

 ## usage instructions